zrk006/rzha0368_9103_TUT1_FINAL/README.md

 - Permanent watercolor ink strokes drawn behind everything.
 - Header text that changes colour with interaction.

-Other group members used completely different drivers:

-- One used Perlin noise to distort curves.
-- One used time-based animation to pulse colours.
-- One used audio-reactive behaviour for shape vibration.

-I am the only member whose work is built entirely around direct user input.
+I am the only member whose work is built in this way.

 ## 5. Artistic Inspirations